Domain Name: Everything You Need To Know [2024]

 To register a domain name, you must choose an available name and then pay a fee to the registrar.
 The fee for a domain name varies depending on the TLD (top-level domain) you choose, with some TLDs costing more than others.

-A domain can be registered for a period of one to ten years.
+You can register a domain for one to ten years.
 When the registration period expires, the registrant can renew or extend it.

 For inclusion in the WHOIS database, the registrant must submit contact information to the registrar.